 Several other factors can influence metal roof cost beyond materials and roof size.

 Geographic location may affect pricing due to transportation and supply considerations.
-Custom fabrication requirements can also increase cost depending on roof design and specifications.
+Custom metal fabrication requirements can also increase cost, depending on the roof design and specifications.

 For agricultural or structural projects, products such as metal pole barn kits can provide an efficient solution.
 These kits simplify material planning and help control costs for metal buildings.